What is Smith & Nephew?

 Elastoplast was extremely successful.
 It remained a trademark of Smith & Nephew.

-By 1937, they formed a new public company called Smith & Nephew Associated Companies Ltd. It concentrated on product development, manufacture and supply.
+By 1937, they formed a new public company called Smith & Nephew Associated Companies Ltd. It concentrated on product development, manufacture, and supply.

 The government called on Smith & Nephew again during the Second World War.
-They were to supply the troops with sufficient supplies of bandages.
+They were asked to supply the troops with sufficient supplies of bandages.

 After the war, the company began a programme to modernise the business.
 This is due to the demand of Elastoplast.